2020 Baton Rouge mayoral election: Runoff results

-Incumbent Mayor Sharon Weston Broome would win the December 5 runoff after securing a decisive 57% of the vote.
+Incumbent Mayor Sharon Weston Broome won the December 5 runoff after securing a decisive 57% of the vote.
 Broome's opponent, former State Representative Steve Carter received 43%.
 Broome's victory was the first time any female had been re-elected to the position.
 Carter called Broome just after 9:30 p.m.
 December 5, 2020 to congratulate her on her victory.
-Baton Rouge has historically voted democrat in its local elections.
-Only two republicans have held the office over the last 100 years.
+Baton Rouge has historically voted Democrat in its local elections.
+Only two Republicans have held the office over the last 100 years.